-So please, stick with me here, I really truly want to sell you on this little salad which I completely adored.
-These asparagus are not boiled -- nosiree, they are poached.
+So please, stick with me here, I really truly want to sell you on this little salad which I completely adore.
+These asparagus are not boiled – nosiree, they are poached.
 What's the difference?
 Marketing, people, vegetable marketing.

-And one more thing.
-The asparagus are poached with -- no turning up your nose, please! -- scallions.
+WORD DANCERS And one more thing.
+The asparagus are poached with – no turning up your nose, please! – scallions.
 Yes, other people call those little gems green onions, but me, I'm sticking to scallions if only for the linguistic loveliness of the sibilant alliteration of asparagus scallion salad.

 Am I losing you?
 Then let me pull out a little asparagus capital.
-There are nearly three dozen asparagus recipes on this website and this little salad makes the Top Five.
+There are dozens of asparagus recipes on A Veggie Venture and this little salad makes the Top Five.
 Still don't believe me?
 Then believe Heidi from 101 Cookbooks who paired asparagus, green onion and farro in this gorgeous vegetarian supper.